nhsx/antibody-web/reviewer-app/README.md

 All of this is integrated with the [api](../api/README.md) which handles the storing/updating of this data.

+## User guide

+### Roles

+There are two roles in the application, `reviewer`, and `super-reviewer`, with separate image queues for each.

+Images go through a multi-stage review, firstly they get passed to the _reviewers_, if they disagree with the inital result, it will be sent to a _super-reviewer_ to validate.

+In order to run this locally and test this - it is worthwhile making 2 accounts on Cognito, one for each role.

+### Password requirements

+Cognito default password requirements are as follows:

+- At least 8 characters
+- At least one upper case letter
+- At least one lower case letter
+- At least one special symbol
+- At least one number

+For example `Password2!`

 ## Technical Documentation

 The application is bootstrapped with Create React App [(https://github.com/facebook/create-react-app)](https://github.com/facebook/create-react-app) and deployed to an Amazon S3 bucket (using Cloudfront to serve it).